Market Your Data Science Like a Product

-A 7 Step ‘Go-to-Market’ Plan for Your Next Data Product
+A 7-Step ‘Go-to-Market’ Plan to Help Your Next Data Product have Impact

 Why do internal tools need marketing?